-If you’re considering starting a nonprofit, it’s important to understand the different types of expenses that are allowed and not allowed as part of your nonprofit.
-This article will help you do just that, as well as provide an expense report template for you to use.
+If you’re considering starting a nonprofit, it’s important to understand the different types of expenses that are allowed and not allowed as part of your nonprofit financial statements.
+This article will help you do just that, as well as provide you with a template for an expense report to use.

 What are Typical Nonprofit Expense Categories?